dataiads/nuxt-module/README.md

 ## Plugins
 ### LPO Config
-Handles loading the LPOConfig available for use in the composable `useLPOConfig`.
+Handles loading the LPOConfig available for use in the composable `useLpoConfig`.
 This currently allows you to modify only the `locale` and `variation` for the time being, but will soon be open to any field, allowing you to make your app configurable via the backoffice.

 Other plugins may rely on this for execution, it should therefore never be disabled.